-Grey iron castings,also called Gray Iron Casting, are a casting part which is typically made by smelting grey iron.
+What is Gray iron casting?
+Gray iron casting, also called Grey Iron Casting, is a casting part that is typically made by smelting grey iron.
 It is one kind of Iron Casting.
 Grey iron is an alloy made of iron and carbon.
-It also possesses traces of phosphorous, sulfur, silicon and manganese in them.Since Grey iron, or grey cast iron, is a material type of cast iron with graphitic microstructure.
+It also possesses traces of phosphorous, sulfur, silicon, and manganese.
+Grey iron or grey cast iron is a material type of cast iron with a graphitic microstructure.
 So it is called grey iron because of the gray color of the fracture.

-Grey iron can fill specific requirements for hardness and wear, and heat treatments can yield even higher mechanical properties.
-Because of its high thermal conductivity, strength, durability, machinability, and relatively low cost, grey iron is widely used for valves, engine blocks, brake drums, pump housings, and cast-iron cookware.
+Gray iron can meet specific requirements for hardness and wear.
+The heat treatments can yield even higher mechanical properties.
+It has features of high thermal conductivity, strength, durability, machinability, and low cost.
+So grey iron is widely used for valves, engine blocks, brake drums, pump housings, and cast-iron cookware.

-Grey iron casting is done in a foundry.
-Grey iron castings are made by pouring molten iron alloys into molds.
-The finished iron casting may be machined, but grey iron cannot be forged or extruded at any temperature, so it must be cast.
+Gray iron casting is finished in a foundry.
+Gray iron castings are made by pouring molten iron alloys into molds.
+The finished iron casting may be machined.
+But grey iron cannot be forged or extruded at any temperature.
+So it must be cast.

 Our main process method of Grey Iron Castings

 Commonly used grey iron castings process in the market is produced by sand casting.
-In our foundry, we can make grey iron castings by two types:
+In our foundry, we can make grey iron castings in two types:

 Type 1: Lost Foam Casting

-The only investment casting process for cast iron components, which has lots of advantages to produce small gray iron invesmtent castings, such as saved mould cost, shorten production cycle and improve production efficiency.
-With lost foam casting process, we can help our customers to obtain high accuracy products with excellent surface finish, and less machining operations will be done.
+The only investment casting process for cast iron components, which has lots of advantages to produce small gray iron investment castings, such as saved mold cost, shorten the production cycle and improve production efficiency.
+With the lost foam casting process, we can help our customers to obtain high accuracy products with excellent surface finish, and fewer machining operations will be done.

 Type 2: Resin Sand Casting

-Main sand casting process for small and medium castings.
-Compare with other sand casting processes, resin sand casting is relatively precise casting method close to investment casting.
-As good rigidity of resin sand and high strength of sand mould when early casting,then we could effectively eliminate the shrinkage cavity, shrinkage defects of gray iron castings.
+The main sand casting process for small and medium castings.
+Compare with other sand casting processes, resin sand casting is a relatively precise casting method close to investment casting.
+As good rigidity of resin sand and high strength of sand mold when early casting, then we could effectively eliminate the shrinkage cavity, shrinkage defects of gray iron castings.